Skip to content ↓

 Merlins (year 5/6) - Miss A. Pickett and Mr S. Harris

-In Maths, we will focus on building and strengthening our knowledge of place value, addition and subtraction, multiplication and division, fractions and geometry.
+In Maths, we will focus on building and strengthening our knowledge of Fractions, Decimals and Percentages; Area, Perimeter and Volume; Ratio; Algebra; Shape; Position and Direction

-You can support us by listening to your child read regularly, helping them learn their times tables and practice their spelling.
-Children will receive a reward and raffle ticket each time they read at home (you can sign their link book or they could upload a photo/video to Seesaw).
+You can support us by listening to your child read regularly, helping them learn their times tables and practice their spellings.
+Children will receive a reward and raffle ticket each time they read at home (you can sign their reading record book or they could upload a photo/video to Seesaw).
 Children can become ‘Maths Champions’ and receive a special pencil when they know all the times tables and division facts up to 12x12 and are able to use them to solve a variety of problems.
-Homework is set at the start of the year and children will be rewarded for each piece they do.
+Homework is set at the beginning of the year and children will be rewarded for each piece they do.

 We look forward to learning lots of new and interesting things this term!